ahsanatiq05/ExoVision-AI/ExoVision-AI_README.md

 ## 🚀 Overview

-**ExoVision-AI** is a machine learning–driven web application that automatically classifies celestial objects as **Confirmed Exoplanets** or **Planetary Candidates** using NASA’s open **Kepler Exoplanet Archive**.
+**ExoVision-AI** is a machine learning–driven web application that automatically classifies celestial objects as **Confirmed Exoplanets** or **Planetary Candidates** using NASA's open **K2 Planets and Candidates Catalog**.
 Developed by a team of passionate space and AI enthusiasts for the **NASA Space Apps Hackathon 2025**, this project bridges **data science** and **astrophysics** through real-time predictive modeling.

 ---

 ## 🌠 Key Highlights

-- 🧠 **Intelligent ML Pipeline** – Preprocessing, feature engineering, and optimized Decision Tree + XGBoost models.
+-  **Intelligent ML Pipeline** – Preprocessing, feature engineering, and optimized Decision Tree + XGBoost models.
-- 🪐 **Interactive Web App (Flask)** – Upload datasets or manually enter parameters for instant classification.
+-  **Interactive Web App (Flask)** – Upload datasets or manually enter parameters for instant classification.
-- 📊 **Dynamic Visualizations** – Distribution charts, correlation heatmaps, ROC curves, and performance metrics.
+-  **Dynamic Visualizations** – Distribution charts, correlation heatmaps, ROC curves, and performance metrics.
-- ⚙️ **End-to-End Reproducibility** – Ready-to-run environment with NASA data integration and trained models.
+-  **End-to-End Reproducibility** – Ready-to-run environment with NASA data integration and trained models.
-- 🧩 **Hackathon-Optimized** – Lightweight, interpretable, and deployable in under 10 minutes.
+-  **Hackathon-Optimized** – Lightweight, interpretable, and deployable in under 10 minutes.

 ---